freshtonic/selecta-rs/README.md

 # Requirements

 The latest Rust and Cargo versions must be installed.
-Update the to the latest combined Rust and Cargo Nightly build regularly with the command: ```curl -sS https://static.rust-lang.org/rustup.sh | sudo bash```
+Update to the latest combined Rust and Cargo Nightly build regularly with the command: ```curl -sS https://static.rust-lang.org/rustup.sh | sudo bash```

 It has been tested against the Rust 1.0.0-alpha version and successfully compiles with these Nightly versions: